 - Waiver of Tort: a Judicial Cri de Couer for Certainty, Lawyers Weekly, 2012

 - Uncertain Future for Class Action Fund, Lawyers Weekly, 2012

 - Class Proceedings May Require a Re-Thinking of Evidentiary Rules, Lawyers Weekly, 2011

 - Rethinking Class Action Settlements, Lawyers Weekly, 2011

 - Court Orders that Tax Shelter Promoter Return Commissions to Charities, Charities and Not-for-Profit Newsletter, May 2010

-- Director, Canadian Baseball Hall of Fame and Museum
+- Past Board Chair and Director, Canadian Baseball Hall of Fame and Museum

 - The Advocates’ Society

 Formation et admission au barreau